Allow non-IT staff to edit AD data

 IT admins and master data maintenance

-IT admin take care of the master data maintenance in many systems and applications.
+IT admins take care of the master data maintenance in many systems and applications.
 And this basically has 2 reasons.
 On the one hand, the systems need to be handled with care due to security standards.
-On the other hand, most of these applications and systems are just not usable for non-IT personell.
-Other staff would need training for the usage and knowledge of the wording used in these programs. (and in the worst case an idea about how to use parameters or how to script…)
+On the other hand, most of these applications and systems are just not user-friendly for non-IT personnel.
+Other staff would need training for the usage and knowledge of the wording used in these programs.
+(And in the worst case, an idea about how to use parameters or how to script…)

-If you want Non-IT staff to maintain data with some piece of software, the tool should
+If you want non-IT staff to maintain data with a software solution, the tool should